acupoftee/Pachimari/README.md

 # Pachimari
-Discord bot for retrieving the latest in Overwatch League news.
+Discord bot for retrieving the latest in Overwatch League and Contenders news.

 ## Features
 * Player Information